polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ### Asset Hub Circuit Breaker

-The Asset Hub breaker caps the net amount of each bridged asset that arrives from Ethereum over a rolling window:
+The Asset Hub breaker caps the gross amount of each bridged asset that arrives from Ethereum over a rolling window:

-- Ethereum assets: net mint = minted (E→P) − burned (P→E).
+- Ethereum assets: mint = minted (E→P).
-- PNAs: net release = released from the reserve (E→P) − locked (P→E).
+- PNAs: release = released from the reserve (E→P).

+P→E transfers (burns of Ethereum assets, locks of PNAs) do not offset the meter.

-The cap works exactly like the Gateway breaker: per-asset, tracked by denomination (no oracle), net flow, a governance-set cap with a floor, and a 24h auto-lift.
-What differs is where it hooks in, because on Asset Hub the assets pallet is not the natural place to meter bridge flow.
+The cap works exactly like the Gateway breaker: per-asset, tracked by denomination (no oracle), gross flow, a governance-set cap with a floor, and a 24h auto-lift.

-The breaker keeps a net meter per asset: value arriving from Ethereum (E→P) minus value leaving for Ethereum (P→E).
-The important part is separating those bridge flows from ordinary transfers of the same asset between Asset Hub and other parachains, which must not count.
-A flow only counts when Ethereum is on the other side of it, as the origin on the way in or the destination on the way out.
+The breaker keeps a gross meter per asset: value arriving from Ethereum (E→P).
+Transfers of the same asset between Asset Hub and other parachains are not counted.
+A flow only counts when it comes from Ethereum.

-For Ethereum assets (ERC-20s and Ether), the E→P side is a mint performed by the XCM asset transactor as it executes the inbound message.
-A wrapper around that transactor meters the mint, but only when the message origin is the Ethereum inbound path.
-An ordinary reserve transfer from another parachain also mints on Asset Hub, but its origin is that parachain, not Ethereum, so it is ignored.
-The P→E side is a burn, and at the transactor a burn cannot be told apart from sending the asset to another parachain, so it is metered one step later, at the point the transfer is exported to Ethereum and the destination is known.
-This still happens on Asset Hub, where the outbound message is still structured and its per-asset amounts are visible, before it is forwarded to Bridge Hub for delivery.
-So both sides of the meter stay on Asset Hub.

-Polkadot native assets (PNAs) like DOT are simpler.
-PNAs are held in the bridge's reserve (the Ethereum sovereign account) while bridged to Ethereum.
-A P→E transfer deposits it into that reserve and an E→P transfer withdraws it, both through the asset transactor.
-So for PNAs the meters deposits into and withdrawals from the reserve account, which by construction excludes any transfer that does not touch it.

 When an inbound (E→P) transfer would breach the cap, it is not delivered.
 It is held, and completed automatically once the cap is no longer breached.
 A backlog drains gradually rather than all at once, so releasing held transfers cannot immediately re-trip the cap.
 Until release, the funds are not credited to the beneficiary, so a transfer later judged malicious can simply be dropped.
 This is the Asset Hub counterpart to the Gateway side, where the relayer holds and resubmits off-chain; here the held transfer is parked on-chain and completed by the runtime.
 The exact mechanism is left to the implementation.

 Caps are set through a root-gated `set_cap` extrinsic on the Snowbridge System Frontend pallet on Asset Hub, the same pallet the Gateway cap is routed through (see "Caps set by Governance"), so both caps share one governance surface.
 Trip and lift events are emitted so the existing relayer monitoring can watch for them and page on-call, and halt the bridge via the emergency pause if the spike turns out to be real.

+### Gross flow

+Each breaker counts only the flow in the direction it protects, and the two breakers operate independently.
+Net flow (outflow minus inflow) was considered, as used by Hydration's `pallet-circuit-breaker` and LayerZero's `RateLimiter`, so that two-way arbitrage and market-maker activity would not use up the cap.
+It was not adopted, for two reasons.

+First, netting lets an attacker raise the cap.
+An attacker who has compromised one direction can create their own inflow to offset their fraudulent outflow.
+For example, with P→E compromised, the attacker deposits X tokens into the Gateway on Ethereum.
+This is a valid E→P transfer, so it reduces the Gateway's net counter by X, and the attacker receives X on Asset Hub.
+They then forge a release of `cap + X` from the Gateway.
+They keep the X on Asset Hub, so the deposit costs them nothing, and the amount they can drain grows with their capital.
+The Asset Hub breaker limits this, since the deposit counts against the Asset Hub cap, but the worst case then depends on available liquidity instead of being a fixed amount.
+Limiting the credit (never letting the counter go below zero, and capping credit at the cap) makes the worst case 2× the net cap.

+Second, Snowbridge traffic is mostly one-way, so netting would not allow much lower caps.
+We compared daily net flow with daily gross flow per asset across all 28,213 Snowbridge V2 transfers from June 2024 to September 2026.
+On busy days (95th percentile, last 90 days), net outflow was 0.9 to 1.0 of gross outflow for most assets (tBTC, wstETH, LINK, sUSDe and others), so netting would not allow a lower cap for them.
+The most two-way assets were USDT (0.33), USDC (0.39) and ETH (0.49).
+Even for these, the 2× worst case of limited netting is only 0 to 35% below a gross cap.
+Few addresses use the bridge in both directions, and the share of flow that cancels out has dropped (57% for ETH over the full history, 28% in the last 90 days).

+With a gross cap, the worst case is the cap itself, regardless of the other breaker or the attacker's capital, and it is simpler to implement and audit.
+If an asset's two-way volume grows enough that its gross cap trips on legitimate traffic, limited netting can be enabled for that asset in a later upgrade (see "Future Directions").

 ### Caps set by Governance